janhq/jan/plugin-core/README.md

 import { core } from "@janhq/plugin-core";
 ```

-#### Register Plugin Extensions
+### Register Plugin Extensions

 Every plugin must define an `init` function in its main entry file to initialize the plugin and register its extensions with the Jan platform.

-You can `register` any function as a plugin extension using a unique entry name.
+You can `register` any function as a plugin extension using `CoreServiceAPI` below.
 For example, the `DataService.GetConversations` entry name can be used to register a function that retrieves conversations.

 Once the extension is registered, it can be used by other plugins or components in the Jan platform.
 For example, a UI component might use the DataService.GetConversations extension to retrieve a list of conversations to display to the user.